tensorflow/docs/site/en/api_docs/python/tf/contrib/data/make_batched_features_dataset.md

   improve performance.
 Recommended value is the number of batches consumed per training step.
 Defaults to auto-tune.
 * <b>`reader_num_threads`</b>: Number of threads used to read `Example` records.
 If >1, the results will be interleaved.
+Defaults to `1`.
 * <b>`parser_num_threads`</b>: Number of threads to use for parsing `Example` tensors into a dictionary of `Feature` tensors.
+Defaults to `2`.
 * <b>`sloppy_ordering`</b>: If `True`, reading performance will be improved at the cost of non-deterministic ordering.
 If `False`, the order of elements produced is deterministic prior to shuffling (elements are still